How to maximize your high school summers

-- Students to be productive and spend their time well (no, sleeping until noon and playing Fortnight does not count).
+- Students should be productive and spend their time constructively.

 - Students should ideally be learning something or doing something that aligns with their interests (or needs).
 For instance, if you are passionate about chemistry or data science–go ahead and explore those areas.
 At the same time, if you need to have a part time job to earn money or take care of family members, that’s fine too.